Business card

 Business cards are cards bearing business information about a company or individual.
 They are shared during formal introductions as a convenience and a memory aid.
 A business card typically includes the giver's name, company or business affiliation (usually with a logo) and contact information such as street addresses, telephone number(s), fax number, e-mail addresses and website.
-Before the advent of electronic communication business cards might also include telex details.
+Before wide use of the internet, business cards also included telex details.
 Now they may include social media addresses such as Facebook, LinkedIn and Twitter.
 Traditionally, many cards were simple black text on white stock, and the distinctive look and feel of cards printed from an engraved plate was a desirable sign of professionalism.
 In the late 20th century, technological advances drove changes in style, and today a professional business card will often include one or more aspects of striking visual design.

 Prior to the COVID-19 pandemic, approximately 7 billion business cards were printed around the world every year.
 The American company Vistaprint indicates sales of the cards dropped 70 percent during the pandemic, but sales have rebounded in mid-2021.